-We are launching a new World Obesity Day on March 4, 2020, to call for a global response to this critical challenge.
+We launched a new World Obesity Day on March 4, 2020, to call for a global response to this critical challenge.

 Obesity is now a global crisis that affects 650 million people worldwide, but is poorly understood.
 The complexity of the disease, the challenge of developing sustainable solutions and the burden of stigma means we need to work together to address the challenge.
-The new World Obesity Day will include global recognition as well as regional and national campaigns and local activities and events.
-Organisations from across the world will acknowledge and celebrate our efforts on 4 March 2020.
+The most recent World Obesity Day included included global recognition as well as regional and national campaigns and local activities and events.
+Organisations from across the world acknowledged and celebrated our efforts on 4 March 2020.

 Together, we can change the narrative around obesity.WORLD OBESITY DAY 2020